weo-media/bookmarklets/README.md

 Part 2.
 On the google results page, this will add the rank number to the result. (not sure how well this works.)
 #### seo-analysis
 Ported from Nick tools.
 This will highlight the h tags (h1, h2...), the images, and also have links to the edit title and edit description page.
+### From WEO Sys Pages
+#### Swap Tab Title
+Changes the page title from "WEO c### - Edit Website" to "Edit Website - WEO c###" so the page type can be easily seen from the tab
+#### Get HTML of Article
+from the edit article page, opens a new window with the raw html. useful for converting weo code to html for wordpress articles
+#### Get Page Keys from WebEdit
+from the WebEdit page, opens a new window with all the page IDs in page key form.
 ### SEO
 #### Structured Data
 Checks structured data for the url of the page you are currently on.